Whether you’ve recently started a blog or are about to start one, you probably have one pressing question. How can you make money blogging?

 Sponsored posts are a non-disruptive form of advertising that seamlessly matches the platform where it is displayed.
 They are often called native ads, a huge trend right now.

 - Sponsored posts.
 You write an article in your unique writing voice, mention the sponsoring brand, and publish the content on your own blog.
 You are not trying to sell anything, but rather raise awareness.
-In the past, I worked with companies in the Cooperatize network and had a great experience.

 - Social media posts.
 You can also make money by leveraging your social media profiles.
 I’ve used SocialPubli before and totally recommend them.